MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-selectors/manage-selectors.md

 ---
 title: Manage selectors
-description: The MicroStrategy RESTful server supports different types of selectors, similar to the function in MicroStrategy Library Web.
+description: The Strategy RESTful server supports different types of selectors, similar to the function in Strategy Library Web.
 ---

-The MicroStrategy RESTful server supports different types of selectors, similar to the function in MicroStrategy Library Web.
+The Strategy RESTful server supports different types of selectors, similar to the function in Strategy Library Web.

 The following five selector types are supported: